VatanaChhorn/KhmerCoreMLSMSClassifier/README.md

     └── Resources/       # CoreML model files
 ```

-## Running the Demo
+## Running the Console Demo

-The package includes a demo application that demonstrates the classifier in action:
+The package also includes a command-line demo application:

 ```bash
 swift run KhmerCoreMLSMSClassifierDemo